Installing your crank arms and pedals, these are the best practices and tips to avoid mistakes:

 - While bike mechanics often use this style shown below, it does not require one this thin.
 Any wrench no wider than the flats shown here will work properly:

 - If you use a wrench that is too wide, it will be in the way as you tighten the pedal.
-This will cause it to not be fully tightened or to damage the internal threads in the crank arm.
+This will cause it to not be fully tightened which can then damage the threads in the crank arm once ridden.

 Unfortunately, this is a common assembly error and if your pedal has come off or there is another issue, it is likely due to one of these common mistakes.